Trump strips Hong Kong privileges, curbs students in volley on China

 "For years, the government of China has conducted elicit espionage to steal our industrial secrets, of which there are many," Trump said.

-Pompeo earlier said that the measure was not aimed at all Chinese students but rather the students with links to the communist state.
+Hawkish Republicans have been clamouring to kick out Chinese students enrolled in sensitive fields.
+The FBI in February said it was investigating 1,000 cases of Chinese economic espionage and technological theft.

-The move will likely draw criticism not only from China but from universities, which rely increasingly on tuition from foreign students and have already been hit hard by the Covid-19 shutdown.
+But any move to deter students is unwelcome for US universities, which rely increasingly on tuition from foreigners and have already been hit hard by the Covid-19 shutdown.

-China has been the top source of foreign students to the United States for the past decade with nearly 370,000 Chinese at US universities, including at the undergraduate level, in the 2018/2019 academic year, according to a trade group.
+China has been the top source of foreign students to the United States for the past decade with nearly 370,000 Chinese at US universities, although Trump's order will not directly affect undergraduates.

-Beijing earlier retaliated by expelling US journalists after the United States took its own measure to curb Chinese staff in the country from its state-run media.

-Critics say Trump has been eager to fan anger at China over Covid-19 to deflect attention from his own handling of the pandemic that has killed more than 100,000 people in the United States, the highest death toll of any country.
+Critics say Trump has been eager to fan outrage about China to deflect attention from his own handling of the coronavirus pandemic that has killed more than 100,000 people in the United States, the highest death toll of any country.

+Chuck Schumer, the top Democrat in the Senate, called Trump's announcement "just pathetic."

+Eliot Engel, a Democrat who heads the House Foreign Affairs Committee, noted that Trump treaded lightly on Hong Kong during last year's protests as he sought a trade deal with Xi.

 Clash at UN

-The United States and Britain earlier in the day raised the topic of Hong Kong at the Security Council, where China wields a veto – making any formal session, let alone action concerning the financial hub, impossible.
+The United States and Britain earlier in the day urged China to reconsider the Hong Kong law during talks at the UN Security Council, where China wields a veto – making any formal session, let alone action against Beijing, impossible.

-But the United States and Britain said the city's autonomy, guaranteed by Beijing in a handover agreement that was registered at the United Nations, was of "legitimate international concern" and raised it in an informal, closed-door videoconference where China cannot block the agenda.
+The Western allies raised Hong Kong in an informal, closed-door videoconference where China cannot block the agenda.

+They said China was violating an international commitment as the 1984 handover agreement with Britain, in which Beijing promised to maintain the financial hub's separate system until at least 2047, was registered with the United Nations.

 "The United States is resolute, and calls upon all UN members states to join us in demanding that the PRC immediately reverse course and honour its international legal commitments to this institution and to the Hong Kong people," said US Ambassador Kelly Craft, referring to the People's Republic of China.

-China denounced the move as interference, saying that the Hong Kong law did not fall under the mandate of the Council to maintain international security and peace.
+China demanded that the United States and Britain "immediately stop interfering in Hong Kong affairs," saying the law did not fall under the Security Council's mandate.

-China's ambassador to the United Nations, Zhang Jun, urged the United States and Britain "to immediately stop interfering in Hong Kong affairs."

 "Any attempt to use Hong Kong to interfere in China's internal matters is doomed to fail," warned a statement from China's UN mission.